 The measurable performance objectives of our Chief Executive Officer will be determined annually by our compensation committee and board of directors.
-A non-material portion of the Chief Executive Officer's annual cash bonus may be based on a discretionary evaluation of the Chief Executive Officer's overall performance by the compensation committee and the board of directors, based on quantitative and qualitative criteria.
+A non-material portion of the Chief Executive Officer's annual cash bonus may be based on a discretionary evaluation of the Chief Executive Officer's overall-market by the compensation committee and the board of directors. based on qualitative and qualitative criteria.